mm80843/T3.5/docs/bp_3.md

 ### Capabilities

-The proposed architecture is based on several low-cost sensors to acquire data and a single board computer as coordinator, and various communication technologies.
-The measured magnitudes allow detecting uncomfortable and potential risk situations and implementing corrective actions.
-In addition, the system can use historical data to decide when take certain actions.
+The proposed architecture is based on several low-cost sensors for data acquisition and a single-board computer as coordinator, as well as on various communication technologies.
+The measured variables make it possible to identify unpleasant and potential risk situations and to take corrective measures.
+In addition, the system can use historical data to decide when to take certain actions.

 ### Restrictions and limitations